raspberrypilearning/tree-life-simulator/en/step_3.md

-## Plant more trees
+## Grow more trees

-In the simulation we want to see the impact of planting trees at a faster or slower speed.
+In the simulation we want to see the impact of trees growing at a faster or slower speed.
+The speed at which a forest grows depends on a number of factors such as soil quality, sunlight and water.

-The speed will be stored in a variable.
+The growing speed will be stored in a variable.

 --- task ---